Fireandplants/plant_gbif/README.md

-myco-soil-climate
+plants-gbif
 =================

-This repository is for data and scripts for the "mycorrhizal soil/climate" analyses.
+This repository contains scripts for matching a canonical set of names to the binomials in the [Global Biodiversity Information Facility (GBIF) dataset][GBIF].

 Note: one thing I (Schwilk) have not cleaned up is that all of Schwilk's scripts (python or R) assume that the "scripts" directory is the working directory.
 McGlinn's scripts assume that "." is the working directory.

 Matching GBIF occurrence records
 --------------------------------

-matching the taxon names with plant occurrence records in the [Global Biodiversity Information Facility (GBIF) dataset][GBIF].
+Match the taxon names with plant occurrence records in the [Global Biodiversity Information Facility (GBIF) dataset][GBIF].

 These scripts read text files as utf-8 and immediately treat as unicode internally.
 All matching and comparisons work on unicode internally.
 All written output is encoded as utf-8.
 This has a slight speed penalty but is worth it and necessary as there are unicode characters in the GBIF data and some in other taxon name sources.